energeist/acs-3110-trees-project/README.md

 # ACS-3110 Advanced Trees & Sorting Final project

 This project uses a game tree representation and the minimax algorithm to build a simple AI on top of a tic-tac-toe game.
+There are two implementations in this repository: one barebones implementation for the logic

 ## How to run this project

+### Logic demo & testing suite

+- Clone this repo and `cd acs-3110-trees-project/tic-tac-toe` to enter the root directory
+- `python3 gametree.py` to run the logic demo showing functional outcomes of the game tree and logic
+- `python3 gametreetest.py` to execute the the test suite.

+### Playable application

+The game framework for this implementation was built with guidance from [this tutorial from Real Python](https://realpython.com/tic-tac-toe-ai-python/)

 - Clone this repo and `cd acs-3110-trees-project/tic-tac-toe` to enter the root directory
 - You will need to install the library package locally, so start a virtual environment with `python3 -m venv venv`, or similar